Helping your child with anger outbursts

 • not wanting to go to school

-• being sarcastic
+• communicating using sarcastic language

 What does anger feel like?

-• feel their heartbeat speed up
+• their heartbeat speeding up

 How do you support a child with anger problems?